-A collection of one or more physical fabric interfaces that together act as a single interface between the NVM subsystem and a fabric.
+An NVMe over Fabrics protocol interface between an NVM subsystem and a fabric.
+An NVM subsystem port is a collection of one or more physical fabric interfaces that together act as a single interface.

 1.4.11 Port ID

 A 16-bit identifier that is associated with an NVM subsystem port.